ranjanmp/django-channels2-notifications/readme.md

 # Django Notifications Using Channels 2

-With ajax call we can have real time communication with the backend.
-But in Django, for backend to communicate with the frontend in real time we have Django Channels.
-Django Channels have been updated to version 2 and has a lot of improvements from the previous version.
+Django Channels is a project that takes Django and extends its abilities beyond HTTP, to handle WebSockets, chat protocols, IoT protocols, and more.
+It’s built on a Python specification called ASGI.
+Django Channels has been updated to version 2 and has a lot of improvements from the previous version.

 This Article shows how to send realtime notifications to logged in users with Django Channels 2.